rakuten-ads/Rakuten-Ads-iOS/doc/bannerads/README.md

 # Banner Ads

-RDNSDK banner view is a web view bases on `WebKit/WKWebView` which will present advertisement content by loading HTML advertisement tags.
+RUNA SDK banner view is a web view bases on `WebKit/WKWebView` which will present advertisement content by loading HTML advertisement tags.

 ---